Accounts

 "Don't tell me what your priorities are.
 Show me where you spend your money and I'll tell you what they are." - James W Frick

 Prioritising your needs over wants helps you spend prudently.
 If you plan to buy the latest QLED TV on an EMI that requires you to pay a 14% interest, you may want to ask yourself if you can put off purchasing by a few months.
-Depositing the EMI amount in a bank will help accrue the savings account interest rate instead of paying interest.
+Depositing the EMI amount in a bank will help accrue a savings account interest rate.
 Not only will you be able to purchase the TV debt free, you will also gain the interest that the bank pays you.
 Prudent spending is always the key to saving.

 Invest – Make your money work for you